Point Break: Plot

 At a campfire that night, it is confirmed that Bodhi and his gang are the Ex-Presidents.
 Tyler discovers Utah's FBI badge and angrily terminates their relationship.
 Shortly afterward, Bodhi coerces Utah into skydiving with the group.
 After the jump, Bodhi reveals that he knows Utah is an FBI agent and has arranged for his friend Rosie, a non-surfing thug, to hold Tyler hostage to blackmail him into assisting the Ex-Presidents with their last bank robbery of the summer.
 During the robbery, they decide to infiltrate the vault, causing them to take longer than normal.
 Grommet is killed when an off-duty police officer and one of the bank security guards attempt to foil the robbery.
 The robbers kill the officer and security guard, then abandon Utah.
-Utah is arrested for the robbery and castigated by FBI director Ben Harp for the murders, but Pappas punches Harp out after an angry altercation and vows to bring in Bohdi himself.
+Utah is arrested for the robbery and castigated by FBI director Ben Harp for the murders, but Pappas punches Harp out after an angry altercation and vows to bring in Bodhi himself.

 Pappas and Utah head to the airport where Bodhi, Roach, and Nathaniel are about to leave for Mexico.
 During a shootout, Pappas and Nathaniel are killed, and Roach is seriously wounded.
 With Roach aboard, Bodhi forces Utah onto the plane at gunpoint.
 Once airborne and over their intended drop zone, Bodhi and Roach put on their parachutes and jump from the plane, leaving Utah to take the blame.
 With no other parachutes available, Utah jumps from the plane with Bodhi's gun and intercepts him in mid-air.
 Despite landing safely, Utah's knee gives out again, allowing Bodhi to escape.
 Bodhi meets with Rosie, who frees Tyler; with Roach dead from his wounds, the two men flee the country and go their separate ways.

 Nine months later, Utah tracks Bodhi to Bells Beach in Victoria, Australia, where a record-breaking storm is producing lethal waves.
 This is an event Bodhi had talked about experiencing, calling it the "50-year storm."
 Bodhi begs Utah to release him so he can ride the once-in-a-lifetime wave, and Utah, knowing Bodhi will not come back alive, agrees and bids him farewell.
 As Bodhi surfs to his death, Utah walks away, throwing his FBI badge into the ocean.